Federal Workers in South Dakota Receiving Help during Shutdown

 KSFY TV is reporting First Dakota National Bank, and Feeding South Dakota are planning to help the families of federal employees that are not receiving paychecks during the shutdown.

-The government shutdown, now into day 21, is affecting federal workers all over the country.
+The government shutdown, now over a month long, is affecting federal workers all over the country.
 Two South Dakota businesses want the struggling here in the state to know they can turn to them for help.

 According to KSFY, First Dakota National Bank is setting aside $5,000,000 for loans to federal employees who have not received their paychecks.
 The bank is prepared to provide government workers an interest free loan, that has no fees.
 Federal workers can stop into any First Dakota National Bank location to receive more information.